G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/prompt_constructor_node_guide.md

       "mappings": [
         // Map the container object needed for path lookups { "src_field": "user_profile", "dst_field": "user_profile" }
-        // No need to map individual variables if solely using construct_options ]
+        // The node will automatically have access to this data for construct_options paths ]
     },
     // Use constructed prompts